How To Photograph People In Their Environment?

-The following photo shows the mood in the morning of Paro Tsechu, one of Bhutan's most celebrated festivals in spring.
+This was the morning of Paro Tsechu, one of Bhutan's most celebrated festivals in spring.
 Devotees have been queuing up before sunrise, waiting for their turn to touch the sacred Buddhism painting known as "thangka".
-The children caught my attention.
-The little boy looked tired and was leaning on his brother.
-Children are quite relaxed with cameras.
-They will play along while I am photographing them which created a nice candid moment.

-I shot this back in my hometown, Kota Kinabalu in the north of Borneo.
+I shot this in Kota Kinabalu, in the north of Borneo.
 It was the durian season.
 This man has been calling out to every passer-by to buy his durians.

 In the shutter priority mode, the camera controls the aperture.
 This will affect the depth of field you want to achieve.
-Therefore, it is important to know what settings to compensate the other and how to avoid under-exposed, over-exposed and blur.
+Therefore, it is important to know what settings to compensate the other and how to avoid under-exposed, over-exposed, image sharpness and avoid blurs.

 I was having a meal with this crowd of Bhutanese after a religious ritual.
-I composed this picture in such a way that I am using people seated on my left to create a leading line all the way to the far right.
-We can see a man bending down to serve food to each devotees.
+I composed this picture in such a way that I am using people seated on my left to create a leading line to the far right.
+We can see a man bending down to serve food to each devotee.
 But, my focus point was on the man who was looking right into my camera.
 With an aperture set to f/4.5, I managed to get a crisp shot of him and some of the people next to him while the rest were slightly blurred.
-I have also captured some hand movement of other devotees rolling some rice balls.
-Just to create some curiosity to the viewer.
+I have also captured some hand movements of other devotees rolling rice balls, simply to create some curiosity for the viewers.

 When photographing people, focus on their eyes.
 As shown in most of my photos here, I try as much as possible to photograph them looking straight into my camera.
 That creates an interaction.
 Eyes make the portraiture look soulful.

-A while back, I attended the Dawn Service of the Australian armies.
+A while back, I attended the Dawn Service of the Australian armies, a yearly event held at the Sandakan War Memorial Park in Sabah, North of Borneo.
 This was a solemn ceremony to commemorate World War Two Australian prisoners of war.
-It is a yearly event held at the Sandakan War Memorial Park in Sabah, North of Borneo.

 There are many creative ways of photographing what is going on around you.
-This aspect of photography and techniques are taught in all my photo tours in Singapore and abroad.
+This aspect of photography and techniques are taught in my photography workshops in Singapore and abroad.